 Secular homeschoolers, those from a religious background that is not Christian, and those who simply want some secular materials can find some real treasures by searching Amazon, eBay, and other web sources for textbooks.
-Getting hold of the teacher’s books can be troublesome sometimes, but it can be done.
+Getting your hands on the teacher’s manuals can be troublesome sometimes, but it can be done.
 In fact, for higher mathematics especially, as well as for other high school subjects, don’t neglect your local community college bookstore.
-You can often find some great things in these places.
+You can often find some great things in these places–and anyone can purchase things there.
 One semester of college is equal to one full school term of high school, so just spread the book out for a full term.
 (Sometimes a college text is scheduled for more than one semester, though, so ask and schedule your student’s work accordingly.)
-In the mathematics areas, you can often find the accompanying solutions manuals right on the shelves next to the texts.
+In the mathematics areas, you can often find the accompanying solutions manuals right there on the shelves next to the textbooks.
 Most of these publishers also make some wonderful web-based helps available to go with their texts.
 You usually only need the ISBN or a code from the book to access these helps.
 Sometimes, though, you need to purchase extra online access, so do be sure you check this before you buy something that has previously been used by someone else.

 During this panel on homeschool methods that I have been reminiscing about, usually the Charlotte Mason (CM) gal went after the traditional homeschooler because most people back then didn’t know who Charlotte Mason was.
 It turns out this 19th century English woman had a lot to say about education that was very Classical in nature.
 If you want to read more about this, head over to Ambleside to read up on the method.
 The best way to understand Charlotte’s philosophy of education is to read her books.
 Queen Homeschool and Simply Charlotte Mason offer some sweet products to help you homeschool in this manner.
 They are not the only ones though.
 A web search will yield more options.

 Following right on the heels of the pure Classical homeschooler is the Principle Approach person, who usually takes the best ideas from the other methods and synthesizes them into one method.
 This is not for the faint of heart though!
 I’m not saying you can’t do it.
 What I am saying is that you shouldn’t try to do every academic subject area like this right from the start or you will quickly burn out.
 The people to talk to about Principle Approach methods are the people who knew the ladies who first figured out the concept.
 Check out the FACE website for more information.
 I’m warning you now, there is very little prepared curriculum for folks who lean this way, and that’s partly due to the underlying presuppositions of the method, but it can be very rewarding, especially if you are the type of person who really likes to dig deeply into a topic.
 You can find a few printed things, though, and even if you just use them to learn how to wrap your head around the method, that’s well worth your time and money if you really want to go in this direction.
 The books written by Ruth Smith from the Pilgrim Institute are for history; Considering God’s Creation by Eagle’s Wings is for science.
 Both are geared toward elementary aged students and you really need the teacher and student materials for these things since they are not like a regular teacher’s guide that just contains answers or a schedule.
 No, they are much more encompassing than that.
 In addition, you will still need to do some digging into the subject matter on your own to utilize them to their maximum effectiveness, but that’s part of what makes the Principle Approach so different from other methods.
 Another option is the Judah Bible Curriculum, which is for all ages.
-Another option for learning the Principle Approach through a short study is to use one of a number of Literature studies already created by 4R Press on Curr-Click.
-Finally, Robin Sampson of Heart of Wisdom has some wonderful studies outlined for history, science, and general studies that embody the Principle Approach mindset.
+Robin Sampson of Heart of Wisdom has some wonderful studies outlined for history, science, and general studies that embody the Principle Approach mindset.
 Although she uses E’s instead of R’s to explain her steps and she considers what she creates to be unit studies, her lessons are great.
 She only sells through Etsy now, but you may be able to find some of her items still in print.

 The following documents are from a meeting done at my local support group a few years ago: Classical Approach Meeting Notes and Principle Approach Meeting Notes Enjoy!
 (The PA Mtg Notes doc includes a few of the pages from my Helps page in one document and has information on how to 4R a subject.)